 - Implement concepts of applied communication to optimize patient care and promote positive interactions in the professional environment.

-- Utilize knowledge of medical business practices in the provision of patient care and services.
+- Apply medical business practices in the provision of patient care and services.

 - Demonstrate medical law and ethics in the application of medical assisting practice.